Plan your visit to Loja, Ecuador

 On my last visit to Ecuador, I decided to visit Loja, the Southernmost city in the highlands of this diverse and extraordinary country.
 This article is meant to show you some of the main places to see and activities available in the city and its surroundings.

 The charming city of Loja is located 4 hours South of Cuenca and has a relatively small population of 214.855 inhabitants.
 Several of them musicians, poets and writers, making this a city with vibrant cultural life.

 This is the Southernmost city in the Andes region.
 With the Malacatos & Zamora rivers crossing it, it is considered one of the cleanest and safest cities in the country.

 The city was founded in 1542 by Spaniard Alonso de Mercadillo at the “Cuxibamba valley” and has preserved most of its colonial style.

 The average temperature in the city is 18C, making it a great destination to visit year-round and, for some expats, the world’s most ideal climate.

 The city gate

-This impressive monument was built in 1998, and during our visit in December was specially lighted for the holidays making it a great sight to visit by night in the city.
+This impressive monument was built in 1998, and during our visit in December, was specially lighted for the holidays, making it an incredible sight to visit by night in the city.

-As you stroll along the main square you will admire the cathedral, the city government and main buildings, most of them still preserving their colonial architecture.
+As you stroll along the main square, you will admire the cathedral, the city government, and prominent buildings, most of them still preserving their colonial architecture.

 This and all other town’s squares are places to unwind, enjoy people-watching, or meet up with friends.
-The people in Loja are extremely friendly and welcoming, one of the reasons expats have chosen to retire and settle down in this city and its surrounding towns.
+The people in Loja are amicable and welcoming, one of the reasons expats have chosen to retire and settle down in this city and its surrounding towns.